rancher/build-master/README.md

 To build:
 `docker build --rm -t rancher-dev-container .`

-To run:
+To run the locally built version:
-`docker run -it --privileged -p 8080:8080 --name=rancher-dev-container rancher-dev-container`
+`docker run -d --privileged -p 8080:8080 --name=rancher-dev-container rancher-dev-container`

 The command that is run by default is `/opt/cattle/scripts/run` This will checkout all of the repositories, build and fire up a container running on port 8080.
 This will be exposed out to the base contiainer.

+To run the version in Docker Hub:
+`docker run -d --privileged -p 8080:8080 rancher/build-master:latest`

 # Simple workflow
 Running this container will pull in all of the major dependencies on the master branch from the Rancher IO Github organization.
 Every time the container is restarted via: